Hochul: 'I want people to believe in their government again'

 Hochul said she was unaware of the sexual harassment allegations against Cuomo until the women went public with their accusations.
-She condemned Cuomo after state Attorney General Tish James' report found that he harassed 11 women -- and in one case, sexually assaulted a woman -- and led an office rife with intimidation and bullying.
+She condemned Cuomo after the attorney general's report.

-As Hochul prepared to take over as governor, she announced two key appointments.
-Karen Persichilli Keogh, who has worked for then-Sen. Hillary Rodham Clinton and Sen. Kirsten Gillibrand, will be chief of staff.
+Hochul announced two key appointments to her administration — Karen Persichilli Keogh, who worked for former U.S. Sen. Hillary Rodham Clinton and current U.S. Sen. Kirsten Gillibrand, will be chief of staff.
 Elizabeth Fine will be chief counsel.
-Fine is currently counsel to the state’s Empire State Development authority.
+Fine will move from her position as counsel to Empire State Development.

-Hochul has said there will be “turnover” among Cuomo’s former staff, and anyone implicated in bad behavior in the attorney general’s report will be out of a job.
+Hochul has said there will be “turnover” among Cuomo’s former staff, and anyone implicated in bad behavior in the AG’s report will be out of a job.
 She’s asking for a 45-day transition period to continue interviewing potential new staff and making final decisions.

 Meanwhile, Cuomo, during his final hours in office, made several public appearances, presiding over storm briefings to alert New Yorkers about the potential dangers from tropical storm Henri, and giving a farewell address 12 hours before his planned midnight exit.
 He used his last speech as governor, in part, to continue to deny the accusations against him, saying the attorney general's report was political instead of factual.

 “The attorney general's report was designed to be a political firecracker on an explosive topic.
 And it worked.
 There was a political and media stampede,” Cuomo said.
-“But the truth will out in time.
-Of that I am confident.”
+“But the truth will come out in time.
+Of that, I am confident.”

 James stands by her report, saying the women’s claims were corroborated by a “mountain of evidence."